List of Hunter × Hunter characters: Meruem

 Meruem takes an interest in strategy games, defeating champion-level players by learning their battle tactics after disrupting the flow of their playing style.
-However, he is unable to overcome the skill of a seemingly dimwitted blind girl named Komugi in Gungi, the local game she reigns over.
+However, he is unable to overcome the skill of a blind girl named Komugi in Gungi, the local game she reigns over.
 As Meruem finds himself unable to beat her, he begins showing respect and care for Komugi while questioning his own violent methods of ruling.
 As such, the King wavers between his human emotions and animal instincts, ultimately deciding to compromise by taking over the planet for the Chimera Ants, but sparing humans and leaving them to live in reservations.
 Meruem's faltering leaves him vulnerable, experiencing fear for the first time when Netero detonates the bomb in his body as a last resort.
 Near death, Meruem survives and regenerates by feeding on the cells of Pouf and Youpi, acquiring their abilities as well.
 The King suffers temporary memory loss before recovering his memories of Komugi.
 But Netero's suicide attack ultimately takes Meruem's life due to the bomb's residual poison, spending his final moments playing with Komugi before dying in her arms.
 Meruem's Nen ability, Aura Synthesis (オーラ合成, Ōra Gōsei), allows him to take in the aura of other creatures he consume, making him stronger in the process.